tado-mi/coin-change/README.md

 the build need to happen in the build directory run the following commands.
 - make
-\\then follow instructions in the RUN section
+\nthen follow instructions in the RUN section

 # RUN:
 to run the code it could be done in one of the following ways.